mattmaniak/pixufo/README.md

 # PixUfo
 ## Requirements:
 - HD display resolution,
-- Windows or GNU/Linux with a graphical user interface,
+- 64-bit OS: Windows or GNU/Linux with the graphical user interface,
 - [development-only] g++ (gcc with libstdc++) with version >= 4.8.1.

 ## Development guide